Nicolas Turner FPRIA LMPRIA

-Outside of the business, Nick is a Life Member of the OHA Hockey Club in Hobart.
+Outside the business, he is a Life Member of the OHA Hockey Club and is Chairman of Queen Vic Care.

 Craig, who manages the consultancy’s marketing division, has undertaken numerous buyer behaviour and customer satisfaction surveys for a range of clients, providing a strong platform for strategic marketing planning and direction.

-Nathaniel has more than 17 years commercial advertising and design experience working with multinational, national and local clients.
-He is a strategic thinker who loves the ‘big idea’ and has won a number of advertising awards.
+Nathaniel has more than 20 years commercial advertising and design experience working with multinational, national and local clients.
+He is a strategic thinker who loves the big idea and has won a number of advertising awards.

 He has worked across a spectrum of industries focusing on business to business, business to consumer, government and publishing.